Memory Foam Mattress Density Guide

 At the same time, the tightly packed foam doesn’t leave as much space for heat to escape.
 Consequently, high-density foams can be too warm for sleepers who easily overheat.
 And, high-density foam is the least responsive.
 When you press into memory foam with your hand then remove it, it leaves an impression.
 In a high-density foam, that impression or “memory” will stay longer than it would in a low or medium-density foam.

 That works perfectly well for some sleepers, but for others, it leaves them feeling stuck.
-Responsiveness is yet another reason that mattresses usually contain a mix of foam layers with different densities.
+Responsiveness is yet another reason that the most comfortable mattresses usually contain a mix of foam layers with different densities.

 - Support and lift